 California Proposition 47 is giving felons a chance to receive new charges from the state.
 In essence, a reduction from a felony to a misdemeanor offense.

 California Proposition 47

-First enacted November 4, 2014, the law passed by voters reclassifies several theft and drug crimes.
+First enacted November 4, 2014, the law passed by voters reclassifies several theft and drug crimes from felonies to misdemeanors.
 However, the reclassification is not automatic, and a petition has to be filed before the November 2017 deadline.
 If you or someone you know has a minor felony criminal charge, then it is important to note this proposition.
 If the charge is one of the specific violations below, you have three (3) years to take advantage of the opportunity to reduce the charges.

 Reclassification will apply both to current inmates serving their felony sentence, and because it is retroactive, to people who have already served their time as well.
 As a result, thousands of state prison and county jail inmates have been released from prison after a reduction of their minor drug and theft crimes.